FSJ Author Guidelines

 LETTERS

-The Foreign Service Journal welcomes brief, focused letters from individual readers reacting to items we have published or topics of general interest to AFSA members.
-(In general, 200 to 400 words is a good target.)
-All letters are subject to editing for style, length and format, and reflect the opinion of the individual writer only.
-Letters should be signed and give the author’s city/state of residence and current government position or affiliation (if any).
+The Foreign Service Journal welcomes brief, focused letters from individual readers reacting to items we have published or topics of general interest to Foreign Service members.
+(In general, 200 to 400 words is a good target, for a maximum of 500 words.)
+All letters are subject to editing for style, length, and format, and reflect the opinion of the individual writer only.
+Letters should be signed and give the author’s city/state of residence (or post) and current government position or affiliation (if any).
 Note that except under very rare circumstances, all writers are identified.

 SPEAKING OUT

-This is a forum in which members of the Foreign Service community can advocate policy, regulatory or statutory changes affecting the Service.
-These columns (1,500 to 1,800 words) are usually based on personal experience with a professional issue, but can also present the writer’s insights into a matter concerning diplomacy and development policy and practice, with recommendations for better addressing it.
+This is our opinion department, a forum for members of the Foreign Service community to advocate policy or administrative changes affecting the Service.
+These columns (1,400 to 1,800 words) are usually based on personal experience with a professional issue but can also present the writer’s insights into a matter concerning diplomacy and development policy and practice, and include recommendations for better addressing it.
 On rare occasions, the FSJ will publish a Speaking Out by someone from the broader foreign affairs community, if that author is raising an issue relevant to Foreign Service readers.

 FOCUS SECTION ARTICLES

-Each edition of the FSJ features a set of articles examining various facets of a chosen subject.
-These themes are either Foreign Service-specific or address a foreign affairs issue.
-Most focus articles are commissioned, but the Editorial Board does consider unsolicited contributions for inclusion in focus sections.
+Each edition of the FSJ features a focus section, a set of articles examining various facets of a chosen subject.
+These themes are either Foreign Service–specific (i.e., pertaining to the career) or address a global affairs issue.
+Most focus articles are commissioned, but the Editorial Board welcomes pitches and unsolicited contributions for consideration for focus sections.

-In October or November, the Editorial Board sets and shares the Editorial Calendar of projected focus topics for the coming year.
+Each fall, the Editorial Board sets the Editorial Calendar of projected focus topics for the coming year.
 These themes are subject to change, but the calendar serves as a good guide.
-The Editorial Calendar appears in the print edition and on the FSJ website, and is also disseminated via AFSA’s listserv, AFSAnet.
-Please submit focus articles for consideration at least three months before the publication month.
+The Editorial Calendar is posted on the AFSA website and is shared in the Editor’s Letter in December.
+Please submit focus articles for consideration at least three months before the expected publication month.

-Focus articles should be between 1,500 and 2,500 words long, though shorter submissions are always welcome.
-Please employ non-academic style (e.g., no footnotes/endnotes or list of citations), avoid jargon, and spell out acronyms on first reference, particularly when they would be unfamiliar to most readers.
+Focus articles should be between 1,500 and 2,000 words long, though shorter submissions are always welcome.
+Please employ nonacademic style (e.g., no footnotes/endnotes or list of citations), avoid jargon, and spell out acronyms on first reference, particularly when they would be unfamiliar to most readers.

 Contributions should reflect geographic and/or functional expertise, not simply personal opinion.
-Authors are also urged to put the emphasis on practice rather than theory, keeping in mind that our readers are primarily but not exclusively diplomatic and development practitioners.
+Authors are also urged to put the emphasis on practice rather than theory, keeping in mind that our readers are primarily, though not exclusively, diplomatic and development practitioners.

 FEATURES